bioAI-Oslo/RegDNNs/README.md

 Project: Exploring soft and hard constraints in artificial neural networks.
 Overarching goal: Reaching better generalization in DNNs.

+What I have done:
+1. Initial testing, learning how to use pytorch and build NNs.
+2. Wide Regularization Benchmarking testing.
+Implemented manu regularization methods and visualization techniques.
+Tested them on MNIST, CIFAR10 (and CIFAR100?)?
+3. Picked some regularization techniques to continue with: Jacobian Regularization from Hoffman 2019, SVB regularization from Jia 2019.
+Picked some visualization techniques to continue with: accuracy curves, plots of decision boundaries and activation plots through dimensionality reduction (PCA).
+Tested against no regularization, L2 regularization and dropout (?) regularization.

+Learned:
+To use research rabbit to look for papers and try to get an overview of field.
+To use bioai's data cluster - train networks on gpu, ssh connection etc.

 The folders *Start training*, *UMI*, *UMI RNN* and *JAX* contains testing of regularization on a simple toy problem, and learning how to use pytorch and build/train NNs.

 The folder *Regularization benchmarking* contains the actual project with comparison of regularization techniques.
 I use the network LeNet, and the datasets MNIST, CIFAR10 and CIFAR100 to do the testing.
 I test how the regularization techniques perform on test data, and visualize parts of the NN to investigate the effect of regularization.